-What is advantages and disadvantages of Refracting Telescopes?
+What are the advantages & disadvantages of Refracting Telescopes?

-The telescope is an instrument that collects and analyzes the radiation emitted by the distant sources, The most common type is the optical telescope, It is a collection of lenses or mirrors that is used to allow the viewer to see the distant objects more clearly by magnifying them or to increase the effective brightness of a faint object.
+The telescope is an instrument that collects and analyzes radiation emitted by distant sources, The most common type is the optical telescope, It is a collection of lenses or mirrors that are used to allow the viewer to see the distant objects more clearly by magnifying them or to increase the effective brightness of a faint object.

-The disadvantages are mainly to do with the hassle of operating in space, It is much more expensive, so, you can’t have such a large telescope, If the things go wrong, It is much harder to repair them, You can’t update the instruments, So, they quickly become out of date, Also with the modern technique of Adaptive Optics, the ground based telescopes are catching up with the HST.
+The disadvantages are mainly to do with the hassle of operating in space, It is much more expensive, so, you can’t have such a large telescope, If things go wrong, It is much harder to repair them, You can’t update the instruments, So, they quickly become out of date, Also with the modern technique of Adaptive Optics, ground-based telescopes are catching up with the HST.

-The refracting telescopes use the lenses to bend the light to a specific focal point such that the object will be magnified to the viewer, It is the simplest type of telescope and the most recognizable, Its design is very simple, It is essentially a tube with a lens at each end.
+Refracting telescopes use lenses to bend the light to a specific focal point such that the object will be magnified to the viewer, It is the simplest type of telescope and the most recognizable, Its design is very simple, It is essentially a tube with a lens at each end.

 Advantages of Refracting Telescopes

-There are not reflections or interruption of light path, there is near permanent optical alignment, minimum maintanance , and long focal ratios can mean use of longer focus, simpler and eyepieces, Refractor telescopes are rugged after the initial alignment their optical system is more resistant to misalignment than the reflector telescopes.
+There are not reflections or interruption of the light path, there is near permanent optical alignment, minimum maintenance, and long focal ratios can mean the use of longer focus, simpler and eyepieces, Refractor telescopes are rugged after the initial alignment their optical system is more resistant to misalignment than the reflector telescopes.

 Disadvantages of Refracting Telescopes

-The refractor telescopes (as well as the reflector ones) can suffer from a defect called the spherical abberation so that not all of the light is focussed to the same point.
+Refractor telescopes (as well as the reflector ones) can suffer from a defect called the spherical aberration so that not all of the light is focussed on the same point.

 How a Refracting Telescope Works

-The refracting telescopes are very simple, It uses a lens to gather and focus the light, where the light enters through a main objective lens at one end, then the lens refracts (bends) the light to a point of focus at the other end, So, This is then magnified to form an image by the eyepiece which is inserted in the other end of the telescope, The eyepiece can be moved back and forth to adjust the sharpness of the focus.
+Refracting telescopes are very simple, It uses a lens to gather and focus the light, where the light enters through a main objective lens at one end, then the lens refracts (bends) the light to a point of focus at the other end, So, This is then magnified to form an image by the eyepiece which is inserted in the other end of the telescope, The eyepiece can be moved back and forth to adjust the sharpness of the focus.